ameer-hamza26/react-tour-booking-app/README.md

 ## 🙏 Acknowledgments

 - Material-UI for the component library
-- MongoDB Atlas for database hosting
+- postgresql for database hosting
 - React community for excellent documentation